Personal Injury and Wrongful Death

 Wrongful death claims are frequently associated with fatal car crashes, but we include car accidents here specifically because vehicle collisions sometimes spark fires.
 If your loved one dies from burns or smoke inhalation due to a car catching fire as te result of a crash, you may be eligible to file a wrongful death claim against the driver at fault—and in some cases, the manufacturer of the vehicle.

-Even if a fire-related death can easily be traced to someone’s negligence, wrongful death claims can be difficult to prove—and not everyone is legally entitled to receive wrongful death benefits.
+Even if a fire-related death can easily be traced to someone’s negligence, wrongful death claims can be difficult to prove.
+Not everyone is legally entitled to receive wrongful death benefits.
 It’s best to consult with an experienced personal injury attorney to make sure your claim has the best chance of success.
-To discuss your case and determine if you’re eligible to file a wrongful death claim, call today to schedule a consultation with us.
+Discuss your case and determine if you’re eligible to file a wrongful death claim.
+Call today to schedule a consultation with us.

 Published by